Dialpad LogoDialpad Logo Icon

 Crucially, having chatbots handle these common questions frees up your live chat agents to focus on the issues that are more worth their time.

-2. They’re highly customizable and easy to update
+2. It’s highly customisable and easy to update

 This is fully dependent on the actual chatbot software you’re using, but if you’ve got a good tool, it should be easy to use and create automations.

-For example, with Dialpad Ai Contact Center, you can build conversational flows just by dragging and dropping:
+For example, with Dialpad Ai Contact Centre, you can build conversational flows just by dragging and dropping:

 You can add questions to the bot, answers, and even choose to attach content like videos or files in the builder—no coding needed.